 If the dog you want to adopt is a cross breed, then do consider finding out what breeds are in the mix.
-Not only will this give you insight into whether any existing dogs will get along, it will also give you insight into both possible behaviour and physical concerns.
+Not only will this give you insight into whether any existing dogs will get along, it will also give you insight into both possible behaviour and physical concerns and a lot more.
 DNA test are very easy to do, and can be done in the comfort of your own home. www.muttmix.co.za to find out more.

 ASPECTS TO CONSIDER IF YOU HAVE AN EXISTING DOG AND ARE CONSIDERING ADOPTION

 When you are adopting and have an existing dog, it really is helpful to ask yourself the questions below - this will give you a greater chance of a successful adoption.